peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

  * If the type is  `CBORObject`  , return this object.

- * If the given object is  `CBORObject.Null`  (with or without tags), returns  `null`  .
+ * If the specified object is  `CBORObject.Null`  (with or without tags), returns  `null`  .

  * If the object is of a type corresponding to a type converter mentioned in the  <i>mapper</i>
- parameter, that converter will be used to convert the CBOR object to an object of the given type.
+ parameter, that converter will be used to convert the CBOR object to an object of the specified type.
 Type converters can be used to override the default conversion behavior of almost any object.

  * If the type is  `object`  , return this object.